About my Employment

 Due to my speedy coding time, I was assigned to UI development for the 2017 Spring Golf Look Book by Golf Town’s (GT) marketing team.
 First of all, GT’s in-house studio designed the look book microsite’s UX and interface.
 After approval, the lead designer and I coordinated on the specifics of implementation and graphics delivery.

 The Pro Pages plugin generates a WordPress (WP) custom post type for information about various PGA Pros.
 Each Pro Page contains equipment, apparel for major tournaments, and a Twitter feed.
-On the WP user side, equipment and apparel items are added as repeatable field groups.
-When a Golf Town (GT) product URL is placed into
+This project was an effort to migrate my successful What’s in the Bag?
+(WITB) PHP application built for Golfsmith over to Golf Town.
+Due to

 The Golf Town blog came into play as a way to move several successful digital programs over from Golfsmith.
 Unfortunately, the What’s in the Bag (WITB) PHP applications that I built for Golfsmith didn’t work on Golf Town’s server environment.
 Due to this, I made the suggestion that the WITB Pro Pages content be incorporated